 means a Federal government initiative; a policy that applies to everyone born after 1 July 1935, that sets a premium rating for life when an adult first takes out private health insurance.
 For each year an adult remains uninsured after the age of 31, there is a penalty increase of 2% on top of the general premium.
 Applies to hospital cover only; does not apply to extras cover.

 Lifetime limit means benefits paid under categories with a lifetime limit will take into account any amount already paid for that type of service, including under other policies with other funds.
 The total benefit paid will not exceed the limit claimable under the current policy.

 means a person registered or licensed as a medical practitioner under a law of a state that provides for the registration or licensing of medical practitioners but does not include a person so registered or licensed:

 - whose registration, or licence to practise, as a medical practitioner in any state has been suspended, or cancelled, following an inquiry relating to his or her conduct; and

 - who has not, after that suspension or cancellation, again been authorised to register or practise as a medical practitioner in that state.

-Non-emergency ambulance includes all ambulance services provided by a state government ambulance service or a private ambulance service recognised by Teachers Health, other than those defined under emergency ambulance transport and not including inter-hospital transfers.
+includes all ambulance services provided by a state government ambulance service or a private ambulance service recognised by Nurses & Midwives Health, other than those defined under emergency ambulance transport and not including inter-hospital transfers.
 Examples of services payable include:

 - call out or attendance fee where no transport occurs;